Bloomberg is set to participate in his first primary debate. His past contests shed light on how he may fare.

 Bloomberg shot back, saying that although he "certainly said" those things, Green was trying to "smear" him by taking "them all out of context."

-"When it came time to the issue of saying you needed a third-party witness, it was for a five-year-old case that the judge dismissed," Bloomberg said.
-"Two years after an event occurred, you do need some kind of corroborating evidence, and the judge said that.
+"When it came time to the issue of saying you needed a third-party witness, it was for a 5-year-old case that the judge dismissed," Bloomberg said.
+"Two years after an event occurred, you do need some kind of corroborating evidence, and the judge said that."

 "In terms of quality-of-life crimes, the issue is not the label.
 The issue is how do you stop the despicable behavior, domestic violence?" he continued.
 "Don't worry about labels.
 Worry about the substance."